abc9207144/CalculatorModel/README.md

+#multi calculator model online

-# Pictures if multi calculator model online
+# Pictures of multi calculator model online
 The home page
 ![螢幕擷取畫面 2023-04-16 105519](https://user-images.githubusercontent.com/126055518/232263772-27008acb-4bb8-42cd-bc61-a044d8957bbe.png)
 the let's start button will direct you to basecalculator